-- c) make such provision and provide such guidance as may be necessary to enable the Scientific Council and the Secretariat to carry out their duties; - d) receive and consider any reports presented by the Scientific Council, the Secretariat, any Party or any standing body established pursuant to an AGREE-MENT. - e) make recommendations to the Parties for improving the conservation status of migratory species and progress review the being made under AGREEMENTS: - in those cases where an AGREEMENT has not been concluded, make recommendations for the convening of meetings of the Parties that are Range States of a migratory species or group of migratory species to discuss measures to improve the conservation status of the species; - make recommendations to the Parties for improving a) the effectiveness of this Convention; and - h) decide on any additional measure that should be taken to implement the objectives of this Convention. - 6.
-Each meeting of the Conference of the Parties should determine the time and venue of the next meeting. - 7.
+- e) make recommendations to the Parties for improving the conservation status of migratory species and review the progress being made under AGREEMENTS; - in those cases where an AGREEMENT has not been f) concluded, make recommendations for the convening of meetings of the Parties that are Range States of a migratory species or group of migratory species to discuss measures to improve the conservation status of the species; - g) make recommendations to the Parties for improving the effectiveness of this Convention: and - h) decide on any additional measure that should be taken to implement the objectives of this Convention. - Each meeting of the Conference of the Parties should 6. determine the time and venue of the next meeting. - 7.
 Any meeting of the Conference of the Parties shall determine and adopt rules of procedure for that meeting.
 Decisions at a meeting of the Conference of the Parties shall require a two-thirds majority of the Parties present and voting, except where otherwise provided for by this Convention. - 8.
-The United Nations, its Specialized Agencies, the International Atomic Energy Agency, as well as any State not a party to this Convention and, for each AGREEMENT, the body designated by the parties to that AGREEMENT, may be represented by observers at meetings of the Conference of the Parties. - 9.
-Any agency or body technically qualified in protection, conservation and management of migratory species, in the following categories, which has informed the Secretariat of its desire to be represented at meetings of the Conference of the Parties by observers, shall be admitted unless at least one-third of the Parties present object: - a) international agencies or bodies, either governmental or non-governmental, and national governmental agencies and bodies; and - b) national non-governmental agencies or bodies which have been approved for this purpose by the State in which they are located.
+The United Nations, its Specialized Agencies, the International Atomic Energy Agency, as well as any State not a party to this Convention and, for each AGREEMENT, the body designated by the parties to that AGREEMENT, may be represented by observers at meetings of the Conference of the Parties. - Any agency or body technically qualified in protection, 9 conservation and management of migratory species, in the following categories, which has informed the Secretariat of its desire to be represented at meetings of the Conference of the Parties by observers, shall be admitted unless at least one-third of the Parties present object: - international agencies or bodies, either governmental or non-governmental, and national governmental agencies and bodies; and - b) national non-governmental agencies or bodies which have been approved for this purpose by the State in which they are located.